stride3d/stride-docs/en/manual/scenes/create-a-scene.md

 This scene isn't loadable, meaning that it can't be unloaded using the **content system**.

-Scenes created at runtime hold no benefit over entities.
-Creating blank scenes can only be useful for replacing the root scene, which isn't the recommended way of structuring your game.
+Using empty scenes in code holds no benefit over entities.
+It can only be useful for replacing the root scene, which isn't the recommended way of structuring your game.

 Blank scenes are used by the [splash screen](../game-studio/splash-screen.md) for showing different content before loading the main scene.